Chronowanderer/aLBcells-for-HDsystem/README.md

 ## What are the files

+Figs folder: Figures plotted in the paper based on simulation results provided above.

+RealData_CIRC_Manson folder: MATLAB extension files with 3 independent HD trajectory data from the 20-minute real-time rat recording used for simulations.
+Figs 1-8 and S1-S7 Figs show simulation results based on the data only with Subject 1.
+S8 Fig shows simulation results based on the data with all 3 subjects.

-See the starting comments of each file for details.
+Matlab scripts: See the starting comments of each file for details.

 ## Contact me